 Brass Jewelry if taken care of properly can be enjoyed and passed down for generations to come.
 When exposed to the elements such as water, brass will turn to a deeper color (which can be lovely).
 You can shower or swim in the jewelry but to prevent watermarks just pat it dry afterwards just like the rest of you.
 Another tip is to store your jewelry in an airtight pouch or dark place when not in use.
 We love our brass jewelry no matter the hue but we understand if you would like to keep your jewelry looking shiny.
 You can do this easily with polishing cloths, or commercial products like Brasso.
 There are tons of DIY chemical free brass cleaning recipes, one of our favorites to keep things real simple is to dip your brass jewelry in ketchup.

 **Due to the natural ph balance and oils of skin, some people may experience green discoloration where the jewelry, a ring or a bracelet was worn for a period of time.
 This is only a natural reaction to natural materials.
+It happens to some people to varying degrees while others experience minimal or no reaction.
 The coloration is perfectly harmless.
-If you experience this with your brass jewelry and wish to prevent this, there are option if you are willing to try them out.
+If you experience this with your brass jewelry (mostly observed on fingers where there is a lot of movement) there are product based options if you are willing to perform a little preventative care.

-- Some of my customers have tried and love this stuff for preventing brass from tarnishing and reacting to skin chemistry but I haven't tried it yet myself.
+- Some of our customers have tried and love this stuff for preventing brass from tarnishing and reacting to skin chemistry but I haven't tried it yet myself.-